statamic/docs/content/collections/tags/nav.md

 ---
 title: Nav
 intro: >
-  The nav tags are designed to help your users navigate through your hierarchy of navigations and structures.
+  The nav tags are designed to help your users navigate through your hierarchy of navigations and collections.
 description: Creates site navigations.
 stage: 2
 id: ed746608-87f9-448f-bf57-051da132fef7